Distributed Learning with Compressed Gradient Differences: Abstract

 \section{Abstract}

 Training large machine learning models requires a distributed computing approach, with communication of the model updates being the bottleneck.
 For this reason, several methods based on the compression (e.g., sparsification and/or quantization) of updates were recently proposed, including {\tt QSGD} \cite{alistarh2017qsgd}, {\tt TernGrad} \cite{wen2017terngrad}, {\tt SignSGD} \cite{pmlr-v80-bernstein18a}, and {\tt DQGD} \cite{khirirat2018distributed}.
-However, none of these methods are able to learn the gradients, which renders them incapable of converging to the true optimum in the batch mode, incompatible with non-smooth regularizers, and slows down their convergence.
-In this work we propose a new distributed learning method---{\tt DIANA}---which resolves these issues via compression of {\em gradient differences}.
+However, none of these methods are able to learn the gradients, which renders them incapable of converging to the true optimum in the batch mode.
+In this work we propose a new distributed learning method---{\tt DIANA}---which resolves this issue via compression of {\em gradient differences}.
 We perform a theoretical analysis in the strongly convex and nonconvex settings and show that our rates are superior to existing rates.
+We also provide theory to support non-smooth regularizers study the difference between quantization schemes.
 Our analysis of block-quantization and differences between $\ell_2$ and $\ell_{\infty}$ quantization closes the gaps in theory and practice.
 Finally, by applying our analysis technique to {\tt TernGrad}, we establish the first convergence rate for this method.